MarthaBog/detective_game/README.md

 # Main Objective

-There has been a Murder in city.
-And I must to find who is a Murderer, using Entity Relationship Diagram and SQL commands.
+There has been a Murder in the city.
+I must to find who is the Murderer, using Entity Relationship Diagram and SQL commands.

 Here is my ERD: